jpf91/jpf91.github.io/content/blog/2025-01-15-silverblue-tips.md

 ---

 All in all, Fedora Silverblue is easy to use.
-Some things are however still more complex in Silverblue and this post tries to give some useful hints there.
+Some things are however still more complex in Silverblue, so this post tries to give some useful hints.

 <!--more-->